researchaccelerator-hub/princeton-smart/README.md

 - **Smartphone Session Data:** Monitors smartphone session data, logging the time that the phone is unlocked to when it’s locked.
 - **Accessibility Root View Data:** Captures so-named accessibility data from the root view of the app to enhance data collection.
 Essentially, all XML and actions.
 - **Cloud Upload & Configuration:** All collected data is uploaded to the cloud.
 The app is configurable to work with your own cloud infrastructure, specifically AWS.
 The repository also includes scripts that can be used to unpack and organize data uploaded to the cloud.

+### Technical Constraints for Participants' Data Privacy

+In its orignal form, this repository does not include a default/hard-coded cloud destination for data sent off of participants' smartphones.
+You, the researcher, must configure and designate a data destination for the system to work, i.e., the cloud infrastructure of the researcher's home instution.
+Collected data only goes where you configure the app to send that data.

+In its orignal form, this app is not capable of accessing the microphone, camera, speakers, or location services of the smartphone.

 ### Setting Up the Application